dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Best observability:** All external access attempts are visible and can be logged centrally, supporting effective monitoring, alerting, and forensics.
 * **Support for "before-the-fact" audit:** Particularly with ReBAC and NGAC systems as PDP, authorization models allow querying the existing access rights making answering the corresponding questions a simple game.
 * **Rapid prototyping:** Through authorization contracts, teams can experiment with different authorization models (e.g., embedded JWT claims, header-based roles, etc.) without relying on the infrastructure components.
-* **Fine-grained context:** The proxy can fetch contextual data from arbitrary PIPs, enabling context-sensitive decisions based on domain-specific attributes, object metadata, or user state.
+* **Fine-grained context:** The proxy can fetch contextual data from arbitrary PIPs, enabling context-sensitive decisions based on domain-specific attributes, object metadata, or subject state.
 * **Service autonomy:** Authorization contracts empower microservice teams to define their own access control needs declaratively, supporting domain-driven service ownership without duplicating enforcement logic.
 * **Protocol-agnostic identity propagation:** The system can rewrite identity and authorization data into formats that match each service’s expectations (e.g., structured JWTs, plain or signed headers), decoupling service specific logic from authentication or authorization protocols.
 * **Secure by Default:** The use of declarative contracts and centralized enforcement reduces misconfiguration risks and prevents implicit access grants.